archana6malviya/cybersecurity-projects-incident-response-/linux-incident-response/incident-report.md

 ---

 ## Summary
-Multiple failed SSH login attempts were detected from an external IP address indicating a brute-force attack.
+Multiple failed SSH login attempts were detected from an external IP, indicating a brute-force attack attempt.

 ---